antoinet/virtualab/terraform/infra/README.md

 ## Prerequisites

-Prior to deploying the infrastructure resources, make sure to deploy the resources in the [setup folder](../setup/) first.
+ 1. Prior to deploying the infrastructure resources, make sure to deploy the resources in the [setup folder](../setup/) first.
+ 2. Images for the jumphost and the labboxes must be created before you can spin up the corresponding droplets.
+See instructions in the [packer](../../packer/) folder for details.

 ## Usage
-If this is the first time invoking `terraform`, you need to initialize it:
+If this is the first time invoking `terraform` in this folder, you need to initialize it:
 ```bash
 $ terraform init
 ```